Iris Ferré is a British Horse Society trained Equestrian Coach (BHSIV), Equine Sports Therapist and behaviourist.

 Iris has dedicated her life to learning about and educating others about these fascinating animals.

-Iris spent her formative years working within the Household Cavalry Mounted Regiment where her skills were used to retrain horses with behavioural problems and rehabilitating horses which had been resting due to injury.
+Iris spent 10 of her formative years working within the Household Cavalry Mounted Regiment where her skills were used to retrain horses with behavioural problems and rehabilitating horses which had been resting due to injury.

 Her tireless passion and love for horses have taken Iris around the world.
 Iris has worked with many horses in varying disciplines in remote places like Sudan or Dubai, and closer to home, Germany, England and the Netherlands.